greymistcube/racing_game_ai/docs/index.md

 $x$-intercept and $y$-intercept values.

 # Inside the AI's Mind

+As flappy bird was rather a simple game, it wasn't very insightful in how the AI was learning to beat the game.
+However, in this case, after running several trails, there were some particulars about the behaviors of the AI that were quite noticable.

 ## Learning One Feature at a Time

 ## Learning a Single Feature Too Well